15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Congrats on the [round] — [Company] has been building quietly for a while.
 With that runway, teams at your stage typically hit [specific scaling challenge].
 [Product] handles that before it becomes the bottleneck.
 Worth a quick call?
 [Name]

-Why it converts: Timing matters.
+Why it works: Timing matters.
 Within 2 weeks of funding, the congratulations is genuine.
 After that, it reads as opportunistic.
+The best signal-based emails are sent within 48 hours of the trigger.

 Subject: quick question about your [tool] setup